patternfly/training-scenarios/html-css/layouts/step3-instructions.md

 6) <strong>Add a modifier class to the second child.</strong>

-In order for a child to fill the available horizontal space, add `pf-m-fill` to just one of the children.
-In this case add it to the middle child.
+For a child to fill the available horizontal space, add `pf-m-fill` to just one of the children.
+In this case, add it to the middle child.

 It should look like:
 `<div class="pf-l-split__item pf-m-fill">`